zombieCraig/c0f/README.md

 $ bundle exec bin/c0f --help

+To install the app you should build the gem first

+$ gem build c0f.gemspec
+$ gem install ./c0f-0.0.1

+Then it will just work from the command line

+$ c0f --help

 == Using c0f

 First you will want to use candump from can-utils (on linux) to record some CAN traffic from